prakashsvmx/docs/source/minio-features/erasure-coding.rst

 the ``EC:N`` notation to refer to the number of parity blocks (``N``) in the Erasure Set.

-When applications write a new object to the MinIO cluster, MinIO randomly selects an Erasure Set in the cluster to store that object.
-For versioned objects, MinIO selects the same Erasure Set as all existing versions of that object.
+MinIO uses a hash of an object's name to determine into which Erasure Set to store that object.
+MinIO always uses that erasure set for objects with a matching name.
+For example, MinIO stores all :ref:`versions

-After MinIO selects an Erasure Set, it chunks the object for distribution in that set based on the number of drives in the set and the configured parity.
+<minio-bucket-versioning>` of an object in the same Erasure Set.

+After MinIO selects an object's Erasure Set, it divides the object based on the number of drives in the set and the configured parity.
 MinIO creates:

 - ``(Erasure Set Drives) - EC:N`` Data Blocks, *and*
 - ``EC:N`` Parity Blocks.